-The Council is currently engaged in a long-term contract with Places for People (formerly DCL) for the management of Fleming Park, a sports and leisure complex situated near Eastleigh town centre.
-An effect of this matter is that at the time of the contract start, a large sports hall building on the site was erected at the expense of Places for People.
-Subsequent asset enhancements have also been funded by the contractor during the term of the contract to date, although these enhancements are deminimis in nature and have not been subject to the detailed requirement of IFRIC 12.
-At the end of the contract in the year 2020, the sports hall and enhanced assets will pass to the ownership of the Council.
+The Council was engaged in a long-term contract with Places for People (formerly DCL) for the management of Fleming Park, a sports and leisure complex situated near Eastleigh town centre.
+An effect of this matter is that at the time of the contract start, a large sports hall building on the site was erected at the expense of Places for People, this asset was accounted for under IFRIC 12.